-The new S-Class and the electric EQS will (finally) feature Level-3 “DRIVE PILOT” in Germany in 2022, after years of delay due to regulation and validation issues.
+The new S-Class and the electric EQS will (finally) feature SAE Level 3 “DRIVE PILOT” in Germany in 2022, after years of delay due to regulation and validation issues.
 May 17th saw Mercedes-Benz opening up orders for customers in Germany to add this feature to the optional equipment of its flagship vehicles.

-Why it matters: The recent update of UNECE regulation No.79 to No.157-Automated Lane Keeping Systems (ALKS) to allow the deployment of Level 3 technology means that drivers can take their eyes-off-the-road during the automated driving mode that is restricted to speeds up to 60 km per hour.
-This is because takeover of vehicle control from the driver to the system and vice-versa is riskier at higher speeds.
+Why it matters: The recent update of UNECE regulation No.79 to No.157-Automated Lane Keeping Systems (ALKS) to allow the deployment of Level 3 technology means that drivers can take their eyes off the road during the automated driving mode that is restricted to speeds up to 60 km per hour.
+This is because the takeover of vehicle control from the driver to the system and vice-versa is riskier at higher speeds.
 From the standpoint of technology development, low-speed highway automation is less complex compared to urban driving.

 Level 3 opens up new opportunities to give drivers time back to perform “side-tasks” which Mercedes-Benz describes as communicating with colleagues via In-Car Office, browsing on the internet or enjoying a relaxing seat massage.